Anilpatil40/Whatsapp/README.md

 ## FEATURES
 * chats like WhatsApp
-* posting status and viewving post
+* posting status and viewing post
 * look and feel like WhatsApp

 ## THIRD PARTY LIBRARY USED